 Who really knows, right?
 We might not have an official name for it, but I know one thing’s for sure:

-I am definitely on the autoimmune spectrum, and could potentially climb my way to a much more serious situation (possible organ failure and/or death) if I am not careful.
+I am definitely on the autoimmune spectrum, and could potentially climb my way to a much more serious situation (possible organ failure) if I am not careful.

 Once I saw those test results, I suddenly saw the signs I missed from the start.

 For months, I battled traveling eczema, meaning it didn’t really stay in the same spot.

 First, it was on back of my hands and fingers, then it migrated to the front of my hands… burning in painful kind-of circular patterns.
 Lupus Discoid Rash (this picture is almost exactly what it looked like).